bgoncharov/talk-talk-chat/README.md

 I'm using Firebase(Cloud Firestoe, Authentification and Cloud Storage) as a backend service in this project.
 It was the next stage of developing talk-talk-chat.
 Firstly I impleented Authentification options such as registration and log in by email, authintification by google.
 I created froms validation for email and password.
 I need to check if the email is filled and correct same as password.
 And finaly all users are storing at Firebase.

-// TODO: - Notifications, dark mode
+// TODO: - Notifications, dark mode, gif's